Avatar

 Working in Talent Development

-Learn More About Things to Consider About Roles in TD
+Things to Consider About Roles in TD

 Working in Talent Development

-Professionals in talent development have a passion for maximizing human potential.
-Whether they are designing a learning experience or facilitating a class, they understand that lifelong learning is key to individual growth and ultimately an organization's success.
-They also know that for any learning experience to be truly valuable to an organization it must be aligned to business strategies and goals.
-In organizations with large talent development teams, roles within the team can run the gamut from administrative support, curriculum design, technology enablement, classroom facilitation, strategy setting, and executive oversight.
-It is also true that in the TD field there are many organizations that have TD teams of one.
-In these organizations one person will wear many hats regardless of experience or tenure.
+In organizations with large talent development teams, roles within the team can include administrative support, curriculum design, technology enablement, classroom facilitation, strategy setting, and executive oversight.
+It is also true that there are many organizations that have TD teams of one and this person will wear many hats regardless of experience or tenure.

 Videos